 First, Dr. Hawkins will make a set of impressions of your gums and measure your mouth.
 Sometimes, we will make models and forms before the real dentures to ensure we have created an accurate fit and realistic tooth shape.
 This is true for both full and partial dentures.

 If you are missing teeth and want a removable replacement option, dentures may be the right choice for you.
-At Hawkins Dentistry, we will discuss your situation and offer the best solution for your individual needs.
+At Hawkins Dentistry in Marysville, Ohio, we will discuss your situation and offer the best solution for your individual needs.
 If you want more information about dentures or our other restorative treatments, call our office today!